Josh White's Guest Tools: Bio, Stats, Cover Art, Platforms

 From combat medic missions with Special Ops and the IDF to crisis communications during the COVID-19 pandemic, Josh’s career has spanned high-stakes leadership in maintenance, public health, public affairs, and military honors.
 He’s produced content used by senior officials, spoken alongside legendary names like Col. Allison Black, and was personally selected by America’s Most Wanted to advise on trauma and justice through the lens of military experience.

-Now serving as a DoD Prevention Specialist and certified suicide prevention trainer, Josh leads from the front—using media, mentorship, and message to help others unlock their story and their strength.
+Josh leads from the front—using media, mentorship, and message to help others unlock their story and their strength.
 His mission?
 To bring the inner-HERO to the FRONT-lines of life—and remind the world that purpose begins at the end of your comfort zone.

 My Qualifications: